 The new UI offers plenty of powerful reports to make analyzing your PPC campaigns easier.
-AdWords now visually displays the breakdown of clicks, cost, and conversions across desktop, tablet, and mobile, making it easier to manage your campaigns and optimize your device bid adjustments.
+Google Ads now visually displays the breakdown of clicks, cost, and conversions across desktop, tablet, and mobile, making it easier to manage your campaigns and optimize your device bid adjustments.

 The new Google Ads also highlights bar graphs and heatmaps for how your ads perform across different days of the week and hours of the day, making it easier to manage your campaigns’ ad scheduling.

 This one hits home for me: I’ve been making heat maps in Excel for Managed Services reps for years now.
 It’s nice to see Google’s finally ready and willing to take some work off my plate.

 Finally, Google now lets you sort both the search terms and words within your search terms in word clouds so that you can easily identify new keyword ideas and find new negative keywords for your campaigns.